-- o provide a safe environment in which children can learn - ensure all children are able to develop appropriate strategies to recognise and respond to risk and build resilience - identify and recognise children who may be in need of early help, who are suffering, or are likely to suffer significant harm - o provide help for children, where appropriate and reasonable - take appropriate action to prevent safeguarding concerns escalating and work with other services as needed - safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties - be aware of and take appropriate action to raise concerns regarding poor or unsafe practice or potential failures in the school safeguarding regime (this may include accessing the school whistleblowing policy) - maintain an attitude of 'it could happen here' where safeguarding is concerned and to always act in the best interests of the child - respond to and refer any concerns about children or other members of the community in accordance with this policy - Contribute towards, read and adhering to the school policies

-- All members of staff in Otford Primary School know what to do if a child tells them he/she is being abused or neglected.
+- provide a safe environment in which children can learn - ensure all children are able to develop appropriate strategies to recognise and respond to risk and build resilience - identify and recognise children who may be in need of early help, who are suffering, or are likely to suffer significant harm

+- provide help for children, where appropriate and reasonable - take appropriate action to prevent safeguarding concerns escalating and work with other services as needed - safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties - be aware of and take appropriate action to raise concerns regarding poor or unsafe practice or potential failures in the school safeguarding regime (this may include accessing the school whistleblowing policy) - maintain an attitude of 'it could happen here' where safeguarding is concerned and to always act in the best interests of the child - respond to and refer any concerns about children or other members of the community in accordance with this policy - Contribute towards, read and adhere to the school policies - All members of staff know what to do if a child tells them he/she is being abused, neglected or harmed physically and/or mentally.
 Members of staff know to maintain an appropriate level of confidentiality whilst at the same time liaising with relevant professionals such as the DSL and other agencies as appropriate.
 Members of staff know they must never promise a child that they will not tell anyone about a concern or allegation as this may ultimately not be in the best interests of the child.
-See appendix 4 for advice for staff on responding to safeguarding concerns. - The welfare and safety of children are the responsibility of all staff in school and ANY concern for a pupil's welfare MUST always be reported to the Designated Safeguarding Lead(s).
+See appendix 3 for advice for staff on responding to safeguarding concerns.

+The welfare and safety of children are the responsibility of all staff in school and ANY concern for a pupil's welfare MUST always be reported to the Designated Safeguarding Lead(s) as soon as possible.

-5.3 Children and Young People
+Children and Young People

-- Children and young people (pupils) have a responsibility to: - Contribute to the development of school safeguarding policies - Read and adhere to (at a level appropriate to their age and ability) the schools safeguarding policies and procedures - Seek help from a trusted adult if things go wrong, and support others that may be experiencing safeguarding concerns - Develop and take responsibility (at a level that is appropriate to their individual age, ability and vulnerabilities) for keeping themselves and others safe, including online
+Children and young people (pupils) have a responsibility to:

+- Contribute to the development of school safeguarding policies - Read and adhere to (at a level appropriate to their age and ability) the schools safeguarding policies and procedures - Seek help from a trusted adult if things go wrong, and support others that may be experiencing safeguarding concerns - Develop and take responsibility (at a level that is appropriate to their individual age, ability and vulnerabilities) for keeping themselves and others safe, including online safety.

-5.4 Parents and Carers
+Parents and Carers

-- Parents/carers have a responsibility to: - Read the relevant school/policies and procures, encouraging their children to adhere to them, and adhering to them themselves where appropriate - Discuss safeguarding issues with their children, support the school in their safeguarding approaches, and reinforce appropriate safe behaviours at home - o Identify changes in behaviour which could indicate that their child is at risk of harm online - Seek help and support from the school, or other appropriate agencies, if they or their child encounters any safeguarding concern - Contribute to the development of the schools safeguarding policies - A statement in the school prospectus will inform parents and carers about our school's duties and responsibilities under child protection and safeguarding procedures. - Parents can obtain a copy of the school Child Protection Policy and other related policies on request and can view them via the school website www.otford.kent.sch.uk
+Parents/carers have a responsibility to:

+- Read the relevant school/policies and procedures, encouraging their children to adhere to them, and adhering to them themselves where appropriate - Discuss safeguarding issues with their children, support the school in their safeguarding approaches, and reinforce appropriate safe behaviours at home - Identify changes in behaviour which could indicate that their child is at risk of harm online - Seek help and support from the school, or other appropriate agencies, if they or their child encounters any safeguarding concern - Contribute to the development of the schools safeguarding policies

+A section on our website will inform parents and carers about our school's duties and responsibilities under child protection and safeguarding procedures.

+Parents can obtain a copy of the school Safeguarding & Child Protection Policy and other related policies on request and can view them via the school website.

-6. Recognition and Types of Abuse and Neglect
+Recognition and Types of Abuse and Neglect